rherrmann/eclipse-extras/README.md

 In the Eclipse main menu, click _Help > Install New Software…_.
 Then enter the URL above and select Eclipse Extras

+## Requirements
+Works with all Eclipse versions back to 3.8 (Juno).

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).